Frequently Asked Questions

 How do I figure out how much I'll need for college?

 The best place to start is your school's financial aid office.
 Tuition and fees are not the only costs for attending college.
 The financial aid office can provide you with estimates for costs such as housing, books, food and transportation.
 Once you know the total of all these costs, you need to determine how much your family can provide to you in the way of financial support.
 The difference between the total cost and your family's resources, will give you a good idea of what you need to pay for college.Back to Top

 What are my borrowing choices for college?

-There are basically two different types of loans people use to pay for college: federal loans and private loans.
-Federal loans include Stafford loans for students and PLUS loans for parents and graduate students.
-Federal loans are offered by the U. S. Department of Education through the Federal Direct Student Loan Program (FDSLP).
+There are basically two different types of loans people use to pay for college: federal student loans and private student loans.
+Federal student loans include Stafford loans for students and PLUS loans for parents and graduate students.
+Federal student loans are offered by the U. S. Department of Education through the Federal Direct Student Loan Program (FDSLP).
 If federal student loans, scholarships, and grants don't cover the cost of college, consider a SunTrust private student loan.Back to Top

 What exactly is "financial aid"?
 Is it the same thing as a scholarship?

 Financial aid can include grants, scholarships, work-study programs and Federal Stafford loans.
 Scholarships, grants and work-study programs are financial resources that do not have to be repaid.
 Loans, whether they are federal student loans or private student loans, must be repaid.Back to Top